bing188025/My-resume/README.md

 # README

-This file was auto-updated on 2025-10-31 16:22:33 UTC.
+This file was auto-updated on 2025-10-31 16:22:58 UTC.

-refactor: optimize validation performance using connection pooling The update includes proper error handling and logging mechanisms.
-Refactored validation layer for better maintainability.
+chore: update Axios and improve scalability The changes optimize resource usage and system performance.
+The changes optimize resource usage and system performance.

 Changes were made by Auto PR Bot to demonstrate automated updates, PR creation, and merging.